The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Some offices also offer a McKinsey phone case interview as a first screening device, which follows the same structure as an in-person interview.

-While there are many similarities in McKinsey interviews and interviews with other firms, McKinsey interviews are interviewer-led, while other firms employ a candidate-led format.
+While there are many similarities between McKinsey interviews and interviews with other firms, McKinsey interviews are interviewer-led, while other firms employ a candidate-led format.

 McKinsey, BCG, and Bain cases have certain things in common: